AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/introduction/google-conversion-data.md

 >* Data for [!DNL Google Ads] conversions isn't available at the audience or geographical location level and therefore isn't used to auto-optimize RLSA and location bid adjustments.

 ## How to compare conversion data in [!DNL Google Ads] with data in Search, Social, & Commerce

+If you compare data in Search, Social, & Commerce with that in [!DNL Google Ads], use the view or report option to view "[!UICONTROL Conversions Based On]" the "[!UICONTROL Click date]" (not the transaction date).

 Use the following report settings to validate comparable data.